-Interested in a Career with the County Administration or Public WorksThere are possible career opportunities with the County Administration Office and the County Public Works Department.
+Careers with the County Administration or Public WorksThere are possible career opportunities with the County Administration Office and the County Public Works Department.

 The County of St. Paul offers an excellent benefit package to all full time employees including: extended health, dental, employee assistance, life insurance, AD&D, long term disability and enrollment in the Local Authorities Pension Plan.
 The County offers a competitive salary for their positions and will negotiate within the position’s range based on experience and qualifications.

 Please note: When you apply for a specific job, we do not save applications for future position consideration.
 You must re-apply to a specific job each time.
 Make sure to submit a cover letter and a resume for each job you apply for.

 For tips and tricks on how to create a great application, please review this how to guide.

 Current Opportunities - County Administration OfficeThe County of St. Paul is currently seeking applications for a full-time Communications Officer based on a 35-hour work week.
 The position shall report to the Chief Administrative Officer (CAO) of the County, the Communications Officer works closely with other internal teams in providing strategic, timely, and effective communications both internally and externally, including crisis communications, and developing and managing the public concern and reporting system.

 The successful candidate shall have a University Degree in marketing, communications, public relations, design, or a related field.
 An equivalent combination of education and experience may be considered, preferably within a municipal setting.